jorodrig96/P1BG/README.md

 ## Challenges

 ### Learning how to create the proper syntax to keep track of the balls location.
-Learned how to use the
-### x & y values a little bit more.
+Learned how to use the  x and y axis in code little bit more.
 Still got to practice but this forsure helped.

 ### Credit to [Youtube](https://www.youtube.com/) for all the help.